brucezztong/ZZTong.7D2D.Mods/ZZTong-Lockpicks/README.md

 This modlet changes that to 20%, 10%, and 0% with Perks.

-In real life it is more about having the right kind of tool and the knowledge to use them.
-Then experience makes you faster.
+In real life it is more about having the right kind of tool and the knowledge to use them and then experience makes you faster.
 Picking a real lock is only fast for a person with a lot of experience and who is using the right tools.
+Unless you're The Lockpicking Lawyer (of YouTube fame) you have no right to be complaining about lockpicking in game taking too long.
+(My opinion, of course.)
 I think the game would be better if you assembled a kit of different kinds of tools to use and forget the breaking of those tools.
 For instance, in the game you can pick things that do not have pin and tumbler locks, such as a